Prioritising time is crucial to achieve results

 When it comes to proactive sales it’s important to only indulge in dialogues with companies and people within your target group.

-It’s this target group that will provide you with the fastest deals, best deals, become most satisfied and create the most efficient way to your sales target.
-Any time spent outside this target group is actually pure waste of time and should be aborted immediately.
+It’s this target group that will provide you with the fastest deals, best deals, become most satisfied, and create the most efficient way to your sales target.
+Any time spent outside this target group is actually a pure waste of time and should be aborted immediately.

-In note scenarios its really important to know the given target group and target solution.
-If you do not have a customer target group defined within your company I highly recommend to read this article that describes how you easily can create both the target company and the target person, you should be looking for.
+In note scenarios, it’s really important to know the given target group and target solution.
+If you do not have a customer target group defined within your company I highly recommend reading this article that describes how you easily can create both the target company and the target person, you should be looking for.

 Focus on results or just looking busy?

 An important personal aspect that makes a big difference when prioritising time is our personal attitude towards our targets.

 I have during all years I have been working with sales noticed that it often boils down to one single basic ingredient if an individual will reach the target or not.

 It’s the drive to reach the target and the view upon targets in general.